 The law, which passed with bipartisan support as part of the 2018-19 state budget, prohibits an individual with an outstanding warrant for a serious offense, including misdemeanor domestic violence, from obtaining a firearms license.
 It also provides that anyone convicted of domestic violence surrender all guns and establishes a process for notifying the FBI of convictions.

 Sandy Galef, who represents Philipstown in the Assembly, voted for the law.
 (Frank Skartados, who represented Beacon, was absent due to illness.)
 Sue Serino, who represents the Highlands in the Senate, voted against it.

 Serino said she objected to the way the law was enacted, not its content.
 “I wholeheartedly support the intent behind this legislation,” she said on March 31.
 “However, I am utterly disgusted that once again, in the dark of night, critically important policy was rushed through the Legislature without full consideration.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.